mustafah15/zettelkasten/zettelkasten/POSD - better together or better apart.md

 However length by itself is rarely a good reason for splitting up a method, in general, developers tend to break up methods too much splitting up a method introduces an additional interface which makes the code harder to read if the pieces are actually related, you shouldn't break up a method unless it makes the overall system simpler;
 Long methods aren't always bad for example,
 - suppose a method contains five 20-line blocks of code that are executed in order. if the blocks are relatively independent then the method can be read and understood one block at a time; there's not much benefit in moving each of the blocks into a separate method.
-- if the blocks have complex interactions, it's even more important to keep them together so readers can see all of the code at once; if each block is in a separate method readers will have to flip back and forth between these spread-out methods in order to understand the how they work together.
+- if the blocks have complex interactions, it's even more important to keep them together so readers can see all of the code at once; if each block is in a separate method readers will have to flip back and forth between these spread-out methods too understand the how they work together.
 - Methods containing hundreds of lines of code are fine if they have a simple signature and are easy to read.
 These methods are [[deep modules]] (lots of functionality and simple interface) which is good.

 When designing methods the most important goal is to provide clean and simple abstractions. **Each method should do one thing and do it completely**.
-The method should have a clean and simple interface so that users don't need to have much information in their heads in order to use it correctly. the method should be deep; its interface should be much simpler than its implementation. if a method has all of these properties then it probably does not matter whether it is long or not.
+The method should have a clean and simple interface so that users don't need to have much information in their heads to use it correctly. the method should be deep; its interface should be much simpler than its implementation. if a method has all of these properties then it probably does not matter whether it is long or not.
 Splitting up a method only makes sense if it results in cleaner abstractions overall.
 ![[conjoined methods]]